yuchen95/HW-1/README.md

 Homework
 --------

-This process will be the same for all homeworks and the final project.

 1. Once you're finished, submit your homework following the same steps as in <a target="_blank" class="page-link" href="https://github.com/2016-09-Middlebury-Data-Science/HW-0#homework">HW-0</a>.
 Note that at the end of Step 4, you do not need to type `git push` from the console, but rather can click the *Push* button.